 - 2. Time limit.
 All degree work must ordinarily be completed within six years.
 This limit includes transfer credit. - 3.
-Residency requirement.
-At least one full quarter must be spent in full-time study, preferably the first summer quarter.
-Remaining work may be done either full-time or on a parttime basis during summers or in late afternoon and evening sessions during the year or both.
-Nine hours or more per quarter constitutes full graduate study.
-Students for whom the residency requirements is a severe hardship may apply in writing for a waiver. - 4.
 Enrollment limits for fully employed students.
 Anyone holding full-time employment is ordinarily limited to six hours per quarter.
-(This may be exceeded when added courses are an integrated part of the working day, e.g., internship, certain independent study courses, and certain graduate projects.) - A 3.00 grade point average must be maintained during graduate study. - 6.
+(This may be exceeded when added courses are an integrated part of the working day, e.g., internship, certain independent study courses, and certain graduate projects.) - 4.
+A 3.00 grade point average must be maintained during graduate study. - 5.
 Combining degree work and certification programs.
 By careful planning the student may combine degree work with a program leading to the standard teaching certificate, the provisional principal's credential, or a counselor's certificate.